Central Secretariat Service: State government of India

 Based on CSS service model, 28 state governments in India have their own independent secretariat service, usually known as the State Secretariat Service, which functions similarly to the CSS of the Government of India.
 The examples are like Bihar, Uttar Pradesh who have organised their own independent services like Bihar Secretariat Service and Provincial Secretariat Service (UP).

 Central Government

 The Union Government ministries such like Railways, Defence and External Affairs, have organised their own independent services based on CSS model which are known as Railway Board Secretariat Service, Armed Forces Headquarters Civil Services and Indian Foreign Service, Group B (general cadre) respectively.

 The Railway Board Secretariat Service, the general administration staff in the Ministry of Railways, is modelled after the Central Secretariat Service.

 Notable members

-Since its inception, CSS has produced many outstanding civil servants in India.
+Since its inception, CSS has produced many outstanding civil servants in India, including recipients of Padma Shri (2) and Padma Bhushan (1).

 Influential members include - M.P.
 Singh who was appointed as Vice-Chairman of Central Administrative Tribunal at Jabalpur Bench, P.G.
 Lele who served as Additional Secretary to Government of India in the Ministry of Finance and M.V.
 Ayyar who was empanelled as Secretary to Government of India.

 Reportedly, in the 1960s, there have been Labour Secretary and Education Secretary in Government of India also from CSS.